AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 ![DAG](docs/dag.svg)

-Let's inspect the directory structure **after** you run snakemake.
+Let's inspect the directory structure **after** you run Snakemake.
 You may be aware that new directories have been created (in addition to `reads`, where we moved the raw data files previously).

 ```bash
 tree -L 2